aelaouni/Upwelling-segmentation-and-index/README.md

 After you unzipped the files, you'll find 3 folders:

--SstNorm: use the codes inside to calculate the nonlinear normalization of the sea surface temperature.
+-SstNorm: contains source to calculate the nonlinear normalization of the sea surface temperature.

--Segmentation: use the codes inside to segment the upwelling region.
+-Segmentation: contains source to segment the upwelling region.

--Index: use the code inside to calculate the coastal upwelling index and its extension.
+-Index: contains source to calculate the coastal upwelling index and its extension.

-all the folders contain an example of use.
+How to compile:

+to compile all folders, under terminal execute:

+$ make all

+To execute an example, under terminal execute:

+$ chmod +x run_all.sh

+then

+$ ./run_all.sh data/sst.nc normalized.nc upwelling.png index.txt  ext.txt

++data/sst.nc: (input) netcdf file of the studied areas (in this example, the Atlantic coast of Morocco) +normalized.nc: (output) netcdf file; normalized sst +upwelling.png: (output) image of the upwelling area +index.txt: (output) upwelling index
++ext.txt: (output) upwelling extension

 The SST products used in this work are from MODIS-Terra and distributed by NASA OceanColor (https://oceancolor.gsfc.nasa.gov/)